 Before coming to Double Edge, Uriona founded the award-winning puppet theatre Diablomundo, named one of the "Top Ten Most Important Argentine Theatres of the 20th Century¨ by the Association of Argentinean Critics.
 Uriona co-created and performed in more than 15 performances with Diablomundo, both original works and adaptations, which toured internationally.
 In 1992, Diablomundo was invited to the First International Puppet Festival produced by the Henson Foundation, as one of the 16 international participant companies.
 In addition to his work with Diablomundo, Uriona organized groups of self-managed actors and artist cooperatives as his contribution to the Argentine fight for freedom during the military dictatorship that lasted from 1976 to 1982.
 These groups included the Agrupacion para el Teatro Rioplatense (1978), Teatro del Ateneo (1978) and Nucleo de Artistas del Sur (1982).
 In 1985, he was one of the the founding members of the Movimiento de Teatro Popular (MOTEPO) a movement of theatres that worked to decentralize and collaborate with high quality art forms in non conventional theatre places, streets, factories, neighborhoods.
 Uriona also served as Managing Director at the Clarence Brown Theater in Tennessee in 1995-1996.

-Matthew Glassman (Actor & Executive Director) began working with Double Edge Theatre in 2000.
+Matthew Glassman (Actor, Writer & Co-Artistic Director) began working with Double Edge Theatre in 2000.
 He directs The Farm Center - an International Center for Training, Collaboration and Exchange, which hosts educational programs for emerging artists, indoor and outdoor performances, community events and international artistic exchange.